jlelong/LaTeX-Workshop-wiki/ExtraFeatures.md

 For syntax highlighting to be properly working, you need to install the VSCode extension that gives support for the corresponding programming language.

-## Collaborative editing using LiveShare (experimental)
+## Collaborative editing using Live Share (experimental)

-The LiveShare extension has some limitations when it comes to interacting with the filesystem and does not support sharing binary files.
+The Live Share extension has some limitations when it comes to interacting with the filesystem and does not support sharing binary files.
 However, a workaround has been developed with the following features:

 - View pdf by clicking on the pdf file
 - View pdf by the view command